 All students will volunteer to help in some capacity in school life and may use their time to assist departments as part of the Prefect system, depending on the demands of their chosen voluntary work.
 Many Sixth Form students are mentors to younger students in the school.
-They will also have the opportunity to take part in weekly physical education, using the fully equipped gym, once they have gone through an induction, or taking part in another activity.
-They may also wish to do additional personal physical recreation activities or assist with activities with younger students.
+They will also have the opportunity to take part in weekly physical education or do additional personal physical recreation activities or assist with activities with younger students.
 Most students want to take part in voluntary work in the local community which is arranged outside of school hours.